 - ✓ Participants will park at Silver Springs and take a bus to the Oak Hill Trailhead for the start of the race. - ✓ Buses will depart from Silver Springs at 5:30am & 7:30am.
 Please be prepared to board the buses no later than 5:15am and 7:15am.
-Please ride the bus that corresponds to your start time. - ✓ Boarding will be at the Heritage Barn, 5238 Young Rd, Stow, Ohio 44224 (within Silver Springs Park).
+Please ride the bus that corresponds to your start time. - ✓ Note: There are buses for the 50M race leaving at 4:30am don't get on their bus or you will go the wrong start line and be faced with running 50 miles instead of 26.2 miles! - ✓ Boarding will be at the Heritage Barn, 5238 Young Rd, Stow, Ohio 44224 (within Silver Springs Park).
 Please follow the signage on where to park and then walk to the boarding area. - ✓ There is no parking at Oak Hill you may be dropped off.
 Vehicles cannot be parked on the side of the road.
-If you plan on being dropped off, it's a stop and go for the vehicle please. - ✓ There will have portapotties at the start line for the marathon.
+If you plan on being dropped off, it's a stop and go for the vehicle please. - ✓ There will be portapotties at the start line for the marathon.